 When you come in touch with the gorillas, you will only be given one hour to interact with them as you see how they feed, play, communicate, walk and also have their photo shoots to show your beloved ones back home, and also have great memories of the gorillas.

 Virunga National Park is the only residence for mountain gorillas in Democratic Republic of Congo well as the lowland gorillas in the country can only be trekked from Kahuzi-Biega National Park, of which both Parks lie in the eastern parts of Democratic Republic of Congo.

-Democratic Republic of Congo gorilla trekking permit is arguably the cheapest as it costs only US$ 400 unlike those of Uganda and Rwanda which cost US$ 600 and US$ 1500 respectively.
+Democratic Republic of Congo gorilla trekking permit is arguably the cheapest as it costs only US$ 400 unlike those of Uganda and Rwanda which cost US$ 700 and US$ 1500 respectively.

 You will then head to the forest with the park rangers who help search for you the assigned family of gorillas and chase away the dangerous animals.

 Democratic Republic of Congo comprises of eight habituated gorilla families that are open to trekkers and these are Kabirizi, Bageni, Mapuwa, Munyaga, Nyakamwe, Humba, Rugendo and Lulengo.

 During the trekking process, trekkers are advised to maintain maximum silence and other rules and regulations to consider during gorilla trekking include, keep at least 7 meters away from the gorillas while viewing them, do not litter in the Park, do not smoke from the park, do not use flashlight cameras while taking gorilla photos, and all the trails in the park are led by park rangers.